Nexfinity/CakeyBot-Wiki/core/setup-white-label.md

 > This token is super secret and you should never give it to anyone else without knowing why or you risk someone else taking over your bot.
 If you think your token might have leaked, please press the regenerate button or delete your application.
 {.is-warning}

-Now, you can go back to Cakey Bot's [web dashboard](https://cakeybot.app/dashboard/public/premium) to set up your white label bot with this token.
-To set up the white label bot on Cakey Bot's dashboard just follow these steps:
+Now, you can go back to Cakey Bot's [web dashboard](https://cakeybot.app/dashboard/public/premium) to set up your Custom Bot bot with this token.
+To set up the Custom Bot bot on Cakey Bot's dashboard just follow these steps:

 1. Login to the web dashboard

 2. Navigate to the "Premium" page

-3. Click the "Set White Label Token" under the "Premium Subscriptions" section
+3. Click the "Set Custom Bot Token" under the "Premium Subscriptions" section
 ![settoken2.png](/settoken2.png)

-4. Select the white label plan you want to set the token on and paste your token
+4. Select the Custom Bot plan you want to set the token on and paste your token
 ![settoken.png](/settoken.png)

 5. Click "Set Token".